Victoria College, Melbourne: The end

 In 1988, the Dawkins higher education reforms by the Commonwealth Government meant that just seven years after its establishment, Victoria College was to become part of a university.
 Which university was a matter for major debate between 1988 and 1991.

 One of the rules was that all institutions on the same site were to merge.
 This meant that in almost all proposals, Rusden would become part of Monash University.
 However, the most supported of the early floated plans was a merger of all the other campuses with Swinburne Institute of Technology.
 A sticking point was that Swinburne required the Victoria campuses to almost completely stop teaching humanities, and focus on science and technology courses.
 Victoria College refused this condition in May 1989, and the deal fell apart.

 After this proposal waned, a complete merger with Monash was strongly mooted and supported by the university.
 A Commonwealth task force in April 1989 supported this move, but with the Prahran campus transferring to TAFE and the Toorak campus closing.
 In 1990, State Education Minister Joan Kirner expressed that a Monash merger was what the State and Commonwealth had always wanted.
 However, by 1990, Monash appeared lukewarm about a merger.

 At this point, the option of Deakin arose.
 Deakin, with its two campuses at Geelong and Warrnambool (in process), was concerned that it would become by far the smallest university in Victoria, less than half the size of the next smallest one in Swinburne.
 It suggested a deal with Victoria College.
 In July 1990, a state government report still preferred a Monash merger, but thought a Deakin deal would also be appropriate.

 The final deal approved by Victoria College was to lose Rusden to Monash, and merge with Deakin.
-However the parliament decided instead to keep Rusden, move Prahran's Fine Arts courses to the Victorian College of the Arts, move the business and finance courses to Deakin, and move the Prahran campus to Swinburne.
+However the parliament decided instead to keep Rusden, move Prahran's Fine Arts courses to the Victorian College of the Arts, move the business and finance courses to Deakin, and give the Prahran campus to Swinburne, with the only tertiary courses, Graphics and Industrial Design, remaining on the campus, while the Furniture Studies department of Prahran TAFE moved to Holmesglen Institute in 1992.

 So in the end, on 31 December 1991, the Burwood, Rusden and Toorak campuses (plus the college's corporate body) merged with Deakin University.

 The Prahran campus, along with Prahran College of TAFE (co-located with the Prahran campus), were absorbed by Swinburne Institute of Technology on 1 January 1992.
 Six months later, this became Swinburne University of Technology.